 Report updated Mar 26, 2026

-What Is Divvy?
+What is Divvy?

 Divvy is the official bike-share application for Chicago, providing a multi-modal transit solution that integrates classic bikes, ebikes, and scooters into a single, station-based network.
 Designed for Chicago and Evanston residents and commuters, the app simplifies urban mobility by combining vehicle rental with real-time public transit tracking for CTA trains, buses, and Metra lines.
 While Divvy holds a strong market position due to its deep integration with city infrastructure and the Lyft ecosystem, its current user sentiment is critically low.
 The app faces significant challenges regarding billing transparency, technical reliability, and customer support responsiveness.